 Our desired long-term outcome is to build more inclusive environmental education through leadership development and a replicable regional framework.
 In the near term, we hope to accomplish the following:

-- Build and implement an inclusive model for environmental education in Portland (replicated to a second region in 2019).
+- Build and implement an inclusive model for environmental education in Portland.

 - Elevate marginalized community leaders in environmental education.

 - Embed equity, diversity and inclusion within more culturally and socially relevant environmental education practices.